Anemolo/capturu/readme.md

 2. Also, generate a name and use that for the shareX config (while shareX can do thsi by itself, it's not possible to pull the name genrated by shareX)
 3. git add && commit
 4. vercel push if --d is preset.

+## ShareX

+Need to install it from shareX

+- Create a workflor to take videos/videos.
+- Pass that workflow name to me
+- Install vercel globally with npm ()